DeepRedalert/HysolSim/README.md

-<h1>README file for HysolSim: A Digital Twin Framework for Hybrid Solar Thermal Power Plant Simulation and Analysis</h1>
+<h1>README file for HysolSim: Plantwide Dynamic Simulator for A  Hybrid Solar Thermal Power Plant</h1>

 To begin working with the code, extract the contents of the **`HysolSim_Code.zip`** file.
 The main file to run the simulator is **`All_HSTPP_Simulator.m`** (inside HysolSim_Code folder).